Rhetos/Rhetos/Readme.md

 * For the test script to work, you need to create an empty database and a settings file `test\CommonConcepts.TestApp\rhetos-app.local.settings.json` with the database connection string (configuration key "ConnectionStrings:RhetosConnectionString").
-* The build output are NuGet packages in the "Install" subfolder.
+* The build output are NuGet packages in the "dist" subfolder.

 ### Visual Studio Solutions